codekirei/personal-site-generator/source/markup/content/colophon.md

 ---
 template: page
-title: "Colophon"
+title: Colophon
-permalink: colophon
+description: This is the colophon
-description: "This is the colophon"
+slug: /colophon
 ----
 ## Colophon